html-graph/html-graph.github.io/content/accessing-transform-state.md

 ---
-title: Accessing viewport transform state
+title: Accessing Viewport Transform State
 ---

-## Accessing viewport transform state
+## Accessing Viewport Transform State

-Read-only viewport transform state can be accessed via `transformation` property of `canvas`.
+The read-only viewport transform state can be accessed via the `transformation` property of the `canvas`.

 {{< code lang="javascript" >}}
 const canvas = new CanvasBuilder().build();